ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 ### Creating the project
 Use the WPILib VSCode extension to create a new [Romi template (not example) command-based project](https://docs.wpilib.org/en/stable/docs/romi-robot/programming-romi.html).
 You will need to select several options the most important is to enable desktop suport.
 ### Setting up the constants file
-In the constants file you need several things, because the constants are for the drivetrain you should add another class inside of constants called `DrivetrainConstatns`.
-The things that you need the the constants file are the drive speed, turn speed, the counts per encoder revolution, and the diameter of the wheels; the drive and turn speed should be a number between 0 and 1, however if it is to low the motors will not have enugh power to spin the wheels, the counts per revolution and wheel diameter can both be moved from the drivetrain, the only change that will need to be made is to convert the double being used to a distance in mm.
+In the constants file you need several things, because the constants are for the drivetrain you should add another class inside of constants called `DriveConstants`.
+In the DriveConstants class, you will need a `kDefaultDriveSpeed` `kDefaultRotSpeed` `kCountsPerRevolution` and `kWheelDiameter`.
+The two default speeds should be doubles set to whatever value you want between 0 and 1, and will scale how fast the romi drives and turns, 1 being the fastest and 0 being the slowest.
+The kCountsPerRevolution helps the encoder track how far the romi has moved, which we will be important later.
+Finally we need to use the Units library to construct a `Distance` for the Wheel Diameter, and we should say `Millimeters.of(70)` to specify that our wheels are 70 mm in diameter.

 <details>
     <summary>